 AN IMPORTANT SOURCE OF RELIEF

 was funds from the American Rescue Plan Act (ARPA), which included $357 million for the Child Care Counts Stabilization Payment Program, which launched in November 2021 and provides regulated child care providers with monthly payments through 2023 to remain open, assist with staffing and continue to provide high-quality care.
 A local early childhood coalition administered a survey to gauge the impact of federal funding and Child Care Counts on child care providers in the city of Milwaukee.
 Read the full survey results overview here.

 COUNTIES AND LOCAL MUNICIPALITIES

-received ARPA funds to utilize based on local needs, and leaders went to work to create innovative and needed child care-focused solutions.
+received ARPA funds to allocate based on local needs, and many leaders have been developing and launching innovative and needed child care-focused initiatives.

 In Door County, the United Way received a $3.5 million grant from ARPA dollars to help fund a large, new center to assist parents of young children in Sturgeon Bay who learned the city’s primary child care center was going to close.
 In Milwaukee, the Common Council approved a $7 million investment of ARPA funds to support the ECE sector, including workforce stipends and ways to strengthen and diversify the pipeline into the ECE profession with a focus on young men of color.In Jackson County, the county board approved utilizing $105,500 of their local ARPA dollars to support early educators and support staff through retention bonuses and assist new providers with start-up costs in an effort to bring stability to the field at the local level.